Steiner-254/aws-reStart/Week 3/Day4.md

 - Explain networking in the cloud
 - Explain virtual networking in the cloud with Amazon Virtual Private Cloud (Amazon VPC)
 - Describe the key components of a virtual private cloud (VPC)•Relate subnetting and Classless Inter-Domain Routing (CIDR) block addressing to Amazon VPC features

+## Amazon VPC
+- ***Amazon VPC*** is a service that you can use to provision a logically isolated section of the AWS Cloud.
+This service is called a virtual private cloud, or Amazon VPC.
+With an Amazon VPC, you can launch your AWS resources in a virtual network that you define.